arijitchakma79/arijitchakma79/README.md

 - 👋 Hi, I’m  Arijit Chakma
 - 👀 I’m interested in Software Engineering, Machine Learning and Computer Vision.
-- 🌱 I’m currently learning Machine Learning
+- 🌱 I’m currently a sophomore at Drexel.
 - 💞️ I’m looking to collaborate on projects related to Web Dev, Software Engineering, and Machine Learning.
 - 📫 You can reach out to me on linkedin: Arijit Chakma and email: ac4393@drexel.edu